 #4 – PVDF Coating

 Polyvinylidene fluoride (PVDF) coatings are resin-based coatings that often have embedded color pigment particles.
-They must be applied to extrusions in a factory setting and can be used to create a wide variety of matte-finish colors.
+They must be applied to the aluminum product in a factory setting and can be used to create a wide variety of matte-finish colors.

 PVDF coatings are highly corrosion resistant, highly resistant to fading, and chemically resistant, making them excellent for exterior applications like aluminum wall cladding.
 They also don’t require an oven for curing and can be applied in a thinner layer than powder coatings.
 Finally, while it can be considered slightly more wasteful than powder coating, this aluminum coating does not contain any harmful VOCs.